Our Services

 Work closely with your doctor to explore medications that can reduce cataplexy frequency and intensity:

 If you notice increasing frequency or severity of muscle weakness, or if these episodes affect your safety (e.g., falls), it's important to consult a healthcare provider.
-Taking a quick assessment with Ubie's free AI-powered Narcolepsy symptom checker can help you identify patterns in your symptoms and provide valuable information to discuss with your doctor.
+If you're experiencing unusual symptoms or want to better understand what might be causing your muscle weakness episodes, Ubie's free AI symptom checker can help you quickly assess your symptoms and prepare for a more informed conversation with your doctor.

 Always speak to a doctor about anything that could be life-threatening or serious.